 イケイケ means “energetic/lively/active” or “cool/cute/hot”.
 It can describe both things and people, as in “イケイケな時代” (lively/positive era) and “イケイケな人” (energetic, active, cool person).

 花金 means “Happy Friday” or “TGIF” and is often used when people go for a drink on Friday after work.
-Although it is usually regarded as an outdated word, some people still use it as there is no other term to describe the joy of drinking on Friday night.
+Although it is usually regarded as an outdated word, some people still use it since there is no other term to describe the joy of drinking on Friday night.
 For instance, you can say “今日は花金だし、飲もう” meaning “Since today’s 花金, let’s drink!”.

 インド人もびっくり literally means “Indian people are also surprised”.
 This expression became popular in the 1960s once it was used in the TV commercials of Japanese curry roux to hype it as “Even Indian people are amazed by the taste”.
-Therefore, as a parody, you can use this phrase to describe something nice, or simply to show your surprise at something.
+Therefore, as a parody, you can use this phrase to describe something nice, or simply to show your amazement at something.

 うれぴー is a casual way of saying “嬉しい (happy)”.
 When you are super happy, you can say マンモスうれぴー, where マンモス (“mammoth”) is figuratively used to describe the humungous amount of happiness.
 These phrases were coined by a famous actress 酒井法子 (Noriko Sakai), a.k.a. のりぴー in late 1980.
-Although she was arrested in 2009 on drugs charges, she has returned to the media committee after a long period of suspension.
+Although she was arrested in 2009 on drug charges, she has returned to the media committee after a long period of suspension.

 マブダチ means “real friend” or “best friend”, where ダチ is short for 友達 (friend).